sumithkumar07/kairo/README.md

 3. Install dependencies: `npm install` or `yarn install`.
 4.  **Set up Environment Variables**:
     *   Create a `.env.local` file in the root directory by copying `.env` (if it's empty, just create the file).
-    *   Refer to the "Important Considerations for Live Mode & Deployment" section below for essential variables needed for live features.
+    *   Refer to the "Important Considerations for Live Mode & Deployment" section below for essential variables needed for live features. **Pay special attention to `GOOGLE_API_KEY` for AI features.**
 5. Run the development server: `npm run dev` or `yarn dev`.
 6. Open [http://localhost:9002](http://localhost:9002) (or your configured port) in your browser.